lreynolds18/Prolog/README.md

-Example of two prolog programs.
+Example of two prolog (logic programming language) programs.
 Problem1.p allows users to ask "questions" about the family tree provided.
-Problem2.p allows users to ask the bot to preform a task and if the task is valid that it will preform said task.
+Problem2.p allows users to ask the bot to preform a task.
+If the provided task is valid then the bot will "preform" the task.